Frederick schools superintendent abruptly retires following DOJ probe

 Young rejected suggestions to fire staff members at the schools cited in the report, calling them “incredible people.”
 They need “the resources to do their jobs and protect students,” he wrote.

-Deputy superintendent Mike Markoe was named the district’s interim superintendent.
+Deputy Superintendent Mike Markoe was named the district’s interim superintendent.
 Young said he and Markoe would visit the three schools cited by federal officials over the coming days to “give them our commitment of support.”

 “We must and will get better,” Young said.